bd/twidor/README.md

 To load a custom keymap, users may:

 * open https://twiddler.tekgear.com/tuner/edit.xhtml,
-* load the kemmap.cfg if not alreay present there.
+* load the keymap.cfg if not already present there.
 * select 'Edit Configuration' for a given configuration file,
 * with the configuration file open, select Export, and then CSV.
 * download the CSV file.